GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/singleFracCompression/Example.rst

    Sketch of the problem

-To simulate this phenomenon, the Lagrange contact model is used in this example.
-Displacement and stress fields on the fracture plane are numerically calculated.
-The numerical predictions of the normal traction (:math:`t_N`) and slip (:math:`g_T`) on the fracture surface are then compared with the corresponding analytical solution `(Phan et al., 2003)  <https://onlinelibrary.wiley.com/doi/10.1002/nme.707>`__.
+To simulate this phenomenon, we use a Lagrange contact model.
+Displacement and stress fields on the fracture plane are calculated numerically.
+Predictions of the normal traction (:math:`t_N`) and slip (:math:`g_T`) on the fracture surface are compared with the corresponding analytical solution `(Phan et al., 2003)  <https://onlinelibrary.wiley.com/doi/10.1002/nme.707>`__.

 .. math::
    t_N = - \sigma {\text{sin} \left( {\psi} \right)}^{ 2 }